Sathish09-Dev/Interview-questions/Nimble-interview-exp.md

 Azure Blob Storage	Plain HTML/CSS/JS websites	CLI/Explorer	Cheapest, fastest for static content Azure App Service	Mixed static + backend APIs	DevOps, VS	Overkill for simple static sites

+## 8. How do you perform rollback for production failure?

+Rolling back a production deployment depends on whether you're rolling back:

+🏗️ Application code (like a .NET app or Angular app), or

+⚙️ Infrastructure (like Azure App Services, databases, load balancers)

+Below are common rollback strategies for both scenarios in a production environment.

+✅ 1.
+Application Rollback (e.g., .NET App in Azure)
+Option 1: Using Azure App Service Deployment Slots (Blue-Green Strategy) Use a staging slot to deploy new version.

+If production fails after swap → just "swap back" to the previous slot.

+🔁 Rollback steps:

+Go to Azure Portal → App Service

+Click “Deployment slots”

+Click “Swap” to move staging back to production

+🟢 Pros: Zero downtime rollback
+🔴 Cons: You need to maintain two slots

+Option 2: Redeploy Previous Build from CI/CD
+If you deployed using Azure DevOps, Jenkins, or GitHub Actions:

+Go to the pipeline history

+Find the last successful build

+Redeploy it manually (e.g., click "Deploy" or re-run with same artifact)

+💡 Tip: Always tag your releases (v1.0, v1.1) so you know which version to go back to.

+Option 3: Git Revert + Redeploy
+If you don’t have slots or CI versioning:

+Revert the Git commit or PR that caused the issue:

+bash
+Copy
+Edit
+git revert <commit SHA>
+git push origin main
+Let your pipeline re-trigger and deploy the stable code

+✅ 2.
+Infrastructure Rollback (Using Terraform or ARM/Bicep)
+If your production issue is due to infrastructure changes:

+🛠 Terraform Rollback:

+Go back to previous Git commit:

+bash
+Copy
+Edit
+git checkout <previous stable version>
+terraform plan
+terraform apply
+🛑 Be cautious with resources like databases or identity (Azure AD) — rollback may not be clean.

+💡 Tip: Enable versioning in Azure Blob/S3 for tfstate backup.

 ## 9. What is the Script that you have used for automation and Why?

 🐚 What is a Bash Script?